 Naturalistas and protective style enthusiasts can rejoice now that there’s a new hairstyle shaking up the game.
 We’re talking about passion twists—the coily and carefree love child born from the union of goddess locs and Senegalese twists.
 Don’t know what I’m talking about?
 Scroll through your favorite Black hair blogger’s Instagram page or peek into your local hair braiding shop—there’s no way you can miss them since the style totally fits the trending boho look that doesn’t seem to be going away anytime soon.
 Keep reading to learn all about passion twists, plus get plenty of inspiration from some of our favorite styles.

 What Are Passion Twists?

 Passion twists were created by the talented Miami-based hairstylist Kailyn Rogers.
 Online she is known as The Boho Babe, and the name is appropriate for someone who developed a look that’s so artsy and offbeat.
 Rogers invented the style for her clients that wanted a natural and easy-to-maintain hairdo while also radiating high levels of glam.

-“I was thinking and meditating on how I could create a style like this and one day God just brought it to me and I immediately got up and went to the hair store,” Rogers said in an interview with The Zoe Report.
+“I was thinking and meditating on how I could create a style like this and one day God just brought it to me and I immediately got up and went to the hair store,” Rogers said in an interview.
 “I got the hair that I thought I could use to create the style and did it on myself.
 I didn’t know how it was going to turn out or anything, I just did it, and it worked on the first try.”

 By January 2018, she debuted Passion Twists on Instagram for the world to see and its popularity quickly soared.
 With demand so high and her inbox overflowing, Rogers shared a tutorial on YouTube that gave a quick rundown on how the style is achieved.
 Of course, the video went viral and sparked a life of its own.
 Now you’ll find well over 95,000 #passiontwists results on Instagram alone.

 Passion Twists vs. Locs vs. Spring Twists